Laura Doyle Certified Relationship Coach

 I couldn’t believe it.
 Her husband hid from her by watching TV too?
 He didn’t want to have much sex either?
 She couldn’t motivate him to do things around the house?
 Wait, her husband checked out shortly after their wedding also?
 It couldn’t be.

 But it was.
 I signed up for a webinar.
-I joined the SWEW program.
-I went to Cherished for Life Weekend then signed up for Coach Training.
+I joined the Empowered Wife private coaching program.
+I signed up for Coach Training.

 Things continued to go up and down for many, many months.
 I would have some wins with the cheat phrases and feel dignified and like the best version of myself.
 I began to take charge of my own happiness instead of telling everyone else in my family how to be happy.